BernardoAguayoOrtega/tinder-clone-mern/README.md

 # Tinder Clone with mern stack

 > MERN stack is a web development framework.
-It consists of MongoDB, ExpressJS, ReactJS, and NodeJS as its working components.
+It consists of MongoDB, ExpressJS, ReactJS, and NodeJS as its working components.s
-> [color=#17b23b]

 ## Host